paubox send

 Exit codes

-The CLI exits with 0 on success and a non-zero code on failure.
+The CLI exits with0 on success and a non-zero code on failure.
 Use this in scripts and CI pipelines to detect errors: